 How to Cultivate and Care for Bonsai Trees

-Bonsai is said to be an art form, but you still have to have some botanical basics to be successful.
-Bonsai is essentially a tree in a tiny tray; you can even train other types of plants.
+Bonsai is said to be an art form, but you still need to know some basics on caring for bonsai tees to be successful.

 There are five basic bonsai styles:

 - The formal upright style highlights a straight trunk

 - The informal upright style is curved and moving

 - A slanted trunk flows gracefully to one side, and a variation of this style is called "windswept" for obvious reasons